VTT to TXT — Extract Text from WebVTT Captions

 Use this free VTT to TXT converter to pull clean, readable text out of WebVTT caption files.
 The tool strips the WEBVTT header, timestamps, cue settings, voice tags, and formatting markup so you get a plain text output ready for translation, review, text analysis, or study material creation.

-Drag & drop your file here
+Upload or drop your subtitle file

 Don't lose the subtitle structure